sernik-tech/member-images/README.md

 > [!IMPORTANT]
 > Replace `$IMAGE_NAME` in these commands with the appropriate image name in [packages](https://github.com/orgs/sernik-tech/packages?repo_name=member-images) (Alternatively found in the [recipes](https://github.com/sernik-tech/member-images/tree/live/config/recipes)).

-To rebase an existing Silverblue/Kinoite installation to the latest build:
+To rebase an existing atomic Fedora installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```